adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-cleanup-en_US.md

 end
 ```

 We just edited the logo to use a text and removed some Phoenix references so our app starts to feel like our own.
-We didn't remove the theme toggle though because its quite nice to have it for our own users.
+We didn't remove the theme toggle though because it's quite nice to have it for our own users.
 With tailwind already setup to have theme toggle we can add classes with `dark:class-name` that only work in dark theme.

 ## Deleting dead code

-Since we wont be using those anymore lets remove dead files:
+Since we won't be using those anymore, let's remove dead files:

 ```sh
 rm priv/static/images/logo.svg